dylanhernandez1/Whats_In_The_Fridge/README.md

 ## Instructions:

-1. Run `npm install` and `npm install react-router-dom` and `npm install react-icons` from the root for application to run
+1. Run `npm install` and `npm install react-router-dom` and `npm install react-icons` and `npm install dotenv` from the root for application to run
 2. To run the backend, create a .env file `touch .env` and copy and paste this in `MONGODB_URI = "mongodb+srv://whats-in-the-fridge-user:DWIRaCXhO11dWbPY@cluster0.dmiyl.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0"`.
    DWIRaCXhO11dWbPY is our temporary testing database password.